dmikhr/dmikhr/README.md

 Hi 👋, my name is Dmitrii.
 I specialize in backend web development, CLI tools, and R&D software.
 My primary programming language is **Go**, but I also work with Python and Ruby.
 I value code quality through the use of linters, tests, and thorough documentation.
 Beyond coding, I manage the entire software engineering lifecycle—from translating stakeholder requirements into technical specifications to architecting solutions and collaborating effectively with my team.

 **Some of my open source projects on GitHub:**
-- [PDFJuicer](https://github.com/dmikhr/pdfjuicer) (Golang) - Convert pages from PDF to images with custom sizing, scaling and thumbnail generation.
+- [PDFJuicer](https://github.com/dmikhr/pdfjuicer) (Golang) - convert pages from PDF to images with custom sizing, scaling and thumbnail generation.
 CLI tool for PDF to image extraction written in Go.
 - [MOOC DSL](https://github.com/dmikhr/mooc-dsl) (Golang) - Domain-Specific Language for Edtech.
 Aims to simplify the creation and distribution of learning tests across various platforms.
 - [tiempo-tracker](https://github.com/dmikhr/tiempo-tracker) (Python) - CLI time tracker written in Python.
 Convenient for users who work with window managers or multiple terminal panes. 📝 Article about the app: [Building CLI time tracker with Python](https://dev.to/dmikhr/building-cli-time-tracker-with-python-o0g)
-- [DudeGL](https://github.com/dmikhr/DudeGL) (Ruby) - "Anthropomorphic UML": visualization of code and OOP concepts in a form of human body.
-A visually intuitive tool for code refactoring and teaching OOP concepts ([see example](https://github.com/dmikhr/DudeGL/wiki/Git-diff-visualization)).
+- [DudeGL](https://github.com/dmikhr/DudeGL) (Ruby) - a tool for visual code analysis and teaching OOP concepts ([see example](https://github.com/dmikhr/DudeGL/wiki/Git-diff-visualization)).
 Featured on Ruby Rogues software engineering [Podcast #668](https://podcasts.apple.com/gb/podcast/rules-of-oop-in-pictures-with-ivan-nemytchenko-ruby-668/id1237406856?i=1000683474802).

 📫 Reach me at:  [LinkedIn](https://www.linkedin.com/in/dpkhr)